jerry73204/carla-rust/README.md

 Rust client library for Carla simulator.
 It is compatible with simulator version 0.9.14.

+It is recommended to fix the clang version to 12 on newer systems such as Ubuntu 22.04.
+See the [Troubleshooting](#troubleshooting) section to find instructions.

 ## Documentation

 To get started, it's recommended to read the API documentation and